ennulife/ennulifeassessments/COMPREHENSIVE_USER_EXPERIENCE_DOCUMENTATION.md

     *   **Multi-Select Questions**: Users can select multiple checkboxes.
     *   **Navigation**: "Next" and "Previous" buttons allow for manual navigation.
 *   **Phase 3: Submission & Redirect**: Upon completing the final question, the data is submitted via AJAX.
 On success, the user is redirected to the appropriate "Thank You" or "Results" page for that assessment.
+*   **Results Display**: After submission, users are redirected to a personalized results page showing scores, interpretations, and recommendations.

 ---